A Dialogue of Comfort against Tribulation: The Necessity of Tribulation (Chapters XIII–XX)

-Psalm 91 [90]:5-6 and the First Temptation (Chapter IX-XVI)
+Psalm 91 [90]:5-6 and the First Temptation (Chapters IX–XVI)

 Continuing the discussion on temptation, Anthony says that the forms of temptation are diverse and the more we are tempted the more reason we have to be comforted in the hope of receiving an eternal reward (IX).
 The second comfort in temptation is that God has promised to give us the necessary strength and wisdom to overcome temptation if we ask for it.
 He introduces Psalm 91 [90] where God is described as a hen which protects her young with her wings (X).

 Anthony distinguishes four types of temptation in the Psalm (XI).
 The first is about fear which leads to impatience or to the exaggeration of danger.
 Anthony uses verse five from the Psalm ‘Thou shalt not be afeard of the fear of the night’ as a basis for his interpretation (XII).
 Another form of ‘night’s fear’ is pusillanimity, which is fleeing from things that are incorrectly perceived as dangerous (XIII).
 Anthony describes a scrupulous conscience as the “daughter of pusillanimity” and advises those with scruples to seek another's counsel (XIV).
 Anthony continues by saying the desire to commit suicide is another example of ‘night’s fear’.
 Vincent objects and says that suicide is an example of courage and boldness.
 Anthony responds by telling him that people can be tempted to commit suicide out of pride or anger and therefore do not suffer tribulation and are not in need of comfort but rather good counsel (XV).
 Anthony discusses the desire to kill oneself that is perceived to be a revelation from God.
 In such cases comfort and counsel are both required; counsel is necessary to make him aware of his delusion and comfort is necessary to encourage him and give him consolation (XVI).